ITNaveen/interview-questions-NT/Terraform/terraform-1.md

 resource "aws_s3_bucket" "manual_bucket" {
   bucket = "my-manual-bucket"
 }
-👉 Terraform now recognizes these resources in the state file, but they are missing from main.tf.
+✅ Terraform now tracks the resources in its state file, but they are missing in main.tf.

-Step 4: Update main.tf to Include the Imported Resources Modify your Terraform configuration file (main.tf) to include these resources: resource "aws_instance" "manual_instance" {
+🔹 Step 4: Update main.tf to Include Imported Resources
+Now, we manually add the imported resources to main.tf to prevent Terraform from deleting them in the future.

+Modify main.tf like this:
+resource "aws_instance" "manual_instance" {
   ami           = "ami-0c55b159cbfafe1f0"
   instance_type = "t3.medium"